 Provide research proposal and CV before they come.

 Deliver a paper at a CCS seminar (if seminar slots are available; other alternatives include circulating research to CCS staff via email, etc.).
 The paper may be made into a CCS Research Report where appropriate.

 Agree to provide a copy of their Masters/PhD thesis and any publications produced during their time at the Centre.

 Volunteer and 'give back' to civil society (existing links to organisations in relevant fields will be an advantage).

-Attendance of the CCS seminar series and Harold Wolpe Memorial Lectures.
+Attendance of the CCS seminar series and events

-Please send a CV, research proposal, and budget (if applying for CCS funds) to Shauna Mottiar at Mottiar@ukzn.ac.za in order to apply.
+Please send a CV and research proposal to Shauna Mottiar at Mottiar@ukzn.ac.za in order to apply.
 Applications are reviewed on a rolling basis.
 A team of CCS staff will evaluate your proposal from academic, civil society engagement (ie. how your research and activities here will give back to the sector), and logistical points of view.
 If your proposed research is not a good match with the Centre, we may be able to suggest other more suitable organisations for pursuing your research interests.

 Scholar activists from the Global South, especially South Africa and Africa, are strongly encouraged to apply.

 For more information on the Visiting Scholar programme, see the 'Centre Visitors' link on the CCS website (ccs.ukzn.ac.za).